 CBD Pellets for Horses – 3000mg | Hemp Pellets for Horses

-- 2 LBS of PCR Rich Horse Pellets
+- 2 Full Pounds of CBD Rich Horse Pellets

 - 3rd party lab tested for potency, quality, and efficacy